Welcome to the Victoria Spartan’s Football

-Each year we offer two fun seasons of football, one is called Spring League and runs from March to June.
+Each year we offer two fun seasons of football, one is called Spring League and runs from late February to June.
 The second is called, Fall League which starts in early August and goes to late November.

 What are the benefits of youth football?

 - Health BenefitsParticipating in football—like any sport—provides many health benefits for children.
 It’s a physically demanding game that provides an opportunity for players to improve their speed, agility, strength, hand-eye coordination and overall cardiovascular endurance.

 - CamaraderieThe friendship built amongst a team of football players is unlike any other sport due to the high volume of teammates.
 With dozens of players working toward one common goal, the bond many kids develop with each other is priceless.
 This camaraderie is a lifelong benefit for children, as they will quickly appreciate the importance of developing close relationships with others.

 - DisciplineFootball is a game of inches, and this margin of error requires keen attention to detail from everyone on the field.
 One wrong step, one dropped pass or one mental error can negatively affect any given play.
 Kids who play football will learn the importance of being disciplined with everything they do.

 - Work EthicSome days, putting on more than 10 pounds of pads and a helmet and lacing up the cleats just does not seem like a fun thing to do, especially in the heat.
 But practice makes perfect, and preparation is needed to be successful in football.
 The strong work ethic football players develop is a vital asset they can carry with them for the rest of their lives.